-In South Africa’s complex labour landscape, understanding the distinction between a review during an employee’s probation period and a performance review is not just best practice, it’s a legal imperative.
-Although both processes involve the evaluation of employee performance, they occur at different stages of the employment relationship and are governed by distinct legal standards under the Labour Relations Act (LRA).
-Confusing the two processes can expose employers to unnecessary legal risk, while a clear understanding and implementation can help cultivate a fair, compliant, and performance-driven workplace.
+Probation Reviews vs Performance Reviews are often misunderstood in South Africa’s complex labour landscape.
+Understanding the distinction between a review during an employee’s probation period and a performance review is not just best practice—it’s a legal imperative.
+While both processes involve evaluating employee performance, they occur at different stages of the employment relationship and are governed by distinct legal standards under the Labour Relations Act (LRA).
+Failing to differentiate between them can expose employers to unnecessary legal risk.
+On the other hand, clear understanding and correct implementation can foster a fair, compliant, and performance-driven workplace.

 Purpose of Probationary and Performance Reviews